-- To help minimize interactions between nonessential visitors and the Stanford community, visitors to Stanford campuses are largely restricted to those approved to be onsite for education, research, and official business purposes.
+- To help minimize interactions between nonessential visitors and the Stanford community, visitors to academic and residential areas of Stanford campuses are largely restricted to those approved to be onsite for education, research, and official business purposes.

 - If a visitor tests positive for COVID-19, within 10 days of being onsite, they must complete the General COVID-19 Case Reporting Form.

-- Visitors coming to a Stanford campus for academic, business, or research purposes are approved, on a case-by-case basis, by the dean or vice provost of a department or unit.
+- Visitors coming to a Stanford campus for academic, business, or research purposes must be hosted by a department or unit.

 - Current Appointments: Extensions Vice provosts will consider requests for extensions for current visitors whose research and ability to return home may have been disrupted by the pandemic.
 Note that extensions will not be further extended or a second extension granted.
 Please review the policies listed below and carefully note the information required for a request for an extension.

-Visitors coming onsite to a Stanford campus for academic, business, or research purposes are approved on a case-by-case basis by the dean or VP of a department or unit.
+Visitors coming onsite to a Stanford campus for academic, business, or research purposes must be hosted by a department or unit.
 Please contact the hosting department or unit for more information about their approval process.

 Stanford Visitor: Daily COVID-19 Health Attestation